Minors of non-hamiltonian polyhedra and the Herschel family: Non-hamiltonian polyhedra without minors

 \section{Non-hamiltonian polyhedra without $K_{2,6}$ minors}

 In this section, we provide a characterization of non-hamiltonian polyhedral graphs that do not contain a $K_{2,6}$ minor.
 The main focus is the proof of Theorem~\ref{thm:Hf}, which is presented in Section~\ref{sec:Hfp}.
-This result sets the stage for addressing the conjecture raised by Ellingham et al., with its resolution provided in Section~\ref{sec:K26c}.
+This result sets the stage for addressing Conjecture~\ref{con:K26}, with its resolution provided in Section~\ref{sec:K26c}.